This is part 2 of 3 in my series of posts on how to build a profitable blog in competitive niches.

 While guest posting won’t drive you millions of visitors per month, it’s a reliable, repeatable method of driving traffic regardless of the competitiveness of the industry you’re in.
-We’re trying to build traffic BEFORE SEO kicks in – and guest posting is one of the most reliable ways to do so.
+We’re trying to increase traffic BEFORE SEO kicks in – and guest posting is one of the most reliable ways to do so.

 And at scale, it can produce some massive results.

 That’s 100,000 customers!
 NOT 100,000 visitors.